Authentication with Auth0 on Rails

 def logout_url request_params = { returnTo: post_url, client_id: ENV["AUTH0_CLIENT_ID"] } URI::HTTPS.build( host: ENV["AUTH0_DOMAIN"], path: "/v2/logout", query: to_query(request_params) ).to_s end def to_query(hash) hash.map { |k, v| "#{k}=#{CGI.escape(v)}" unless v.nil? }.compact.join("&") end

-:<%= button_to "Logout", "auth/logout", method: :get, data: { turbo: false } %>
+- Finally, we’ll add the logout button in our application/layout:<%= button_to "Logout", "auth/logout", method: :get, data: { turbo: false } %>

 Let’s try our app and that’s it!
 You now can implement Auth0 in a Rails app.